bertrand-lab/cobia/README.md

 ## *cobia*: Prediction and consequences of cofragmentation in metaproteomics

 *cobia* is a computational tool to predict the number of cofragmenting ions in a mass spectrometry experiment, focused on metaproteomics.
-Specifically, we tried to examine the influence of *co*fragmentation *bia*s on metaproteomics.
+Specifically, we calculate 'cofragmentation scores' which represent identification and quantification bias using mass spectrometry based metaproteomics.

 ### Requirements